Table of Contents

 What Should YouTube Creators Do With This Data?

 YouTube CPM rates are benchmarks, not a business strategy.
 The creators earning the most in 2026 combine high-CPM niche selection with direct-pay revenue that does not depend on advertiser budgets.
-Five moves based on the data above β each one directly increases your revenue-per-view or cuts your dependence on seasonal ad swings:
+Five moves based on the data above β each one directly increases your revenue-per-view or cuts your dependence on seasonal ad swings.
+See creator case studies for real-world examples:

 Pick a high-CPM niche if you are starting out.
 Finance, insurance, real estate, and SaaS reviews all pay $15+ CPM.
 Your first 10,000 views in finance are worth more than 100,000 views in gaming.

-Target tier-1 audiences.
-Create content in English aimed at US, Australian, Canadian, and UK viewers.
-Australia’s $36.21 CPM now beats the US β both are tier-1 targets.
+Target tier-1 audiences in English.
+Create content aimed at US, Australian, Canadian, and UK viewers.
+Australia’s $36.21 CPM beats the US, and English-language content earns 3x to 5x more than the same topic in Hindi or Spanish.

-Stack content in Q4.
+Stack content in Q4, upload on Mondays.
 Plan your best uploads for October through December.
 A video published in November can earn 2 to 3x what it earns in January.
+Monday uploads capture peak weekly bidding cycles.

 Build a direct revenue layer.
 A paid Telegram channel, message packs for DMs, or a members-only group β stop relying on a single revenue source that advertisers control.
 Top earners always have multiple income streams.